cisco/mindmeld/source/userguide/dm.rst

 Automatic Slot Filling for Entities
 -----------------------------------

 MindMeld provides a useful functionality for automatically prompting the user for missing entities or slots required to fulfill an intent.
-This can done via either:
+This can be done via either:

 - Applying the ``@app.auto_fill`` decorator to any dialogue state handler or
-- Directly invoking a slot-filling call inside a handler or
+- Directly invoking a slot-filling call inside a handler

 Using the ``@app.auto_fill`` decorator